kentdlee/SCSI/source/index.rst

     bar.add_cascade(label="File",menu=fileMenu)

     self.master.config(menu=bar)
-    newGame()

 Now you can tell the turtle called *theTurtle* to do some of the commands that you learned above to see that it will draw on the canvas that you have created.

 Finally, we create sidebar area to keep track of the number of bombs that are left.
 Our game will have 40 bombs in a 16x16 grid of tiles.
+We'll also keep track of elapsed time.

 .. code-block:: python
     :linenos: